-Arthur Barnard is an Assistant Professor in the Departments of Physics and Materials Science and Engineering.
-He is a member of the QuantumX’s steering committee.
-Barnard studies classical and quantum dynamics in molecular scale nanomechanical systems using cavity optomechanics as tool to interrogate decoherence and thermalization.
-In addition, he employs homebuilt millikelvin scanning probe microscopes to investigate local electronic and optical properties of 2-dimensional quantum materials.
+Arthur Barnard is an Assistant Professor in the Departments of Physics and Materials Science and Engineering and is a member of the QuantumX’s steering committee.
+Barnard uses novel scanning probe techniques to study classical and quantum systems.
+He focuses on understanding dynamics in molecular scale nanomechanical systems using scanning photonic cavities as well as understanding emergent electronic and optical properties of 2-dimensional quantum materials using capacitance and nearfield optical scanning techniques.

 Silas Beane is a Professor in the Department of Physics.
 He is a member of the Nuclear Theory Group (NTG), and he is a co-PI and member of IQuS.
 Silas’s research has focused on nuclear theory, broadly defined, including the study of few-body systems using effective field theory techniques, and the study of hadronic and nuclear structure using a variety of analytical tools as well as lattice gauge theory simulations.
 He is a long-term and founding member of the high-performance computing collaboration Nuclear Physics from Lattice QCD (NPLQCD), the first lattice QCD collaboration to focus its efforts on nuclear interactions.
 Over the last several years Silas has focused on understanding some mysterious aspects of nucleon structure and few-body nuclear interactions with tools that have emerged from quantum information science, including various measures of entanglement and geometric quantum mechanics.
 Silas is currently funded by grants from the US Department of Energy via the NTG and IQuS.